 The level of the minimum wage is reviewed each year, with the new rates traditionally taking effect on 1 October.
-From April 2017, the national minimum wage will be uprated on the same date as the national living wage.
+This year, the national minimum wage will be uprated from April instead.

 Susie Munro, senior employment law editor

 A year on from its introduction, our research investigates how employers have adapted to the introduction of the national living wage and how they are planning for the increases that are expected over the next four years.